DrainerHUB/MinecraftDLCs/README.md

 * FDP Client is a really popular client among free users.
 It provides a ton of bypasses but is heavily skidded.
 It was suspected that it contains malware for a short period of time, but it's actually safe.
 ##### NightX
 * NightX is one of my favorite clients.
 It is an exteremely good client with a lot of bypasses and good visuals.
 It is based on LiquidBounce+.

+## Version Clients

+##### Eternal
+* Eternal is an extremely good client especially for BlocksMC.
+It has bypasses for some other servers too!
+#####
+* Lime is a really popular free blatant client.
+It manages to bypass a lot of servers.
+#####
+* Lime Reborn is a recode of Lime.
+Lime Reborn comes with a new ClickGUI and better bypasses.
+It's a pretty solid client imo.
+#####
+* Vestige is an insanely good multiserver client.
+It tends to bypass A LOT of servers including Hypixel with the right settings.
+#####
+* Exhibition was a paid client but the developer released it for free once it got discontinued.
+It's a really good client.